whiletruedoio/tooling/README.md

 integration in [GitHub](GITHUB.md), a Command Line Interface and a cloud service, that can be used for free.

-You can find some more details about Cirrus CI in the [Cirrus document](./docs/CIRRUS.md).
+You can find some more details about Cirrus CI and Cirrus CLI in the [Cirrus document](./docs/CIRRUS.md).

+#### Docker

+Docker is the most known container software and also very well established in the tech industries.
+This document will cover the software (namely Docker CLI and Docker daemon) and why we are using it.

+The [Docker document](./docs/DOCKER.md) provides some additional links and details.

 #### Git